Paskay18/Paskay18/README.md

 The projects I have currently been working on are:

 -A Digital Resume
-This resume was done using HTML and CSS to show case everything thagt was learnt duirng Introduction to Web development.
+This resume was done using HTML and CSS to show case everything that was learnt duirng Introduction to Web development.
 This was done as final project and it scored 97%.
+The link to the repository is : https://github.com/Paskay18/interactive-web-apps